Things to do in Santiago Chile

 Santiago Metropolitan Cathedral

-Santiago Metropolitan Cathedral is the seat of the Archbishop of Santiago de Chile and the centre of the archdiocese of Santiago de Chile.
+The seat of the Archbishop of Santiago de Chile and the centre of the archdiocese of Santiago de Chile.
 Construction of the neoclassical cathedral began in 1753 and ended in 1799.
 The architect was the Italian Gioacchino Toesca.
 Further alterations ordered at the end of the 19th century gave it its present appearance.
 Previous cathedrals in the archdiocese had been destroyed by earthquakes.
 The cathedral, located in the city’s historic centre, faces the northwest corner of Santiago’s Plaza de Armas and stands near the Palacio Arzobispal de Santiago, the administrative centre for the archdiocese.
 Santiago Metropolitan Cathedral is of a Baroque style, with lots of ornaments, frescos, and gilded columns.
 Showing that architecture has layers of history, the two towers of the cathedral were added almost a whole century later.

 Barrio París-Londres